slavabzb/slava.bz/about.md

 ![](/assets/img/about/ava.jpeg)

-<h2>Hi</h2>
+<h2>Hi, I'm Slava Bezborodov.</h2>

-My name is Slava Bezborodov.
 I’m a web developer.
 I have a master`s degree in Math & Informatics.

 I understand:
 - how to build a web system,